SudoMaker/nativescript-dom-ng/README.md

 **Events:**

-`itemLoading`: Triggered when patching.
-Set `event.patched` to true to skip default patching method, set `event.view` to change the view of this item.
+`itemLoading`: Triggered when patching and template has no content.
+Set `event.view` to change the view of this item.
 Additional props on `event`: `view`, `index`, `item`, `data`.

-`createView`: Triggered when creating view from the template.
+`createView`: Triggered when creating view from the template and template has no content.
 Set created view to `event.view`.
 If not set, view will be created by cloning the template.

 **Note:**